What Are The Best Wingspan Strategies?

 This cycling power is at its most efficient and flexible in the Wetlands where you are generating the fuel for it (cards).
-If you manage to maintain one card in hand for tucking fuel, playing several of these birds together in the Grasslands can create a tremendous point scoring engine through tucking and egg-laying.
+If you manage to maintain one card in hand for tucking fuel, playing several of these birds together in the Grasslands can create a tremendous point-scoring engine through tucking and egg-laying.
 They pair exceeding well with Frankin’s Gull, Killdeer, and/or Wood Stork.

 Some bird powers let you tuck a card from your hand and then lay an egg on that bird, such as Red-Winged Black Bird (CS).
 These can be harder to employ outside of the Wetlands because they don’t replenish their own fuel, but they are noteworthy for scoring two points from a single activation.
 These birds are great at generating eggs in the Wetlands, something that is otherwise hard to do, as many birds with this power can live there.

-Powers that let you tuck from your hand, are harder to maintain when they don’t replace those cards or they aren’t a part of a Wetlands engine.
-If you can’t maintain a surplus of cards in your hand, tucking from the deck is generally better than tucking from your hand for point scoring purposes.
+Powers that let you tuck from your hand are harder to maintain when they don’t replace those cards, or they aren’t a part of a Wetlands engine.
+If you can’t maintain a surplus of cards in your hand, tucking from the deck is generally better than tucking from your hand for point-scoring purposes.

-Since you may not be able to consistently keep cards in your hand (especially if you want to play more birds) you could miss an opportunity to score.
+Since you may not be able to consistently keep cards in your hand (especially if you want to play more birds), you could miss an opportunity to score.
 Tucking from your hand eliminates an option/resource and reduces card advantage.
 Tucking from the top of the deck doesn’t cost you anything.

 This is the same concept of caching food from your personal supply vs. the general supply or birdfeeder.
-A card in hand can be converted into multiple points through the Play A Bird Action which is better than tucking it for just a single point.
+A card in hand can be converted into multiple points through the Play A Bird Action, which is better than tucking it for just a single point.
 Of course, if the card you have is worthless to you, tuck away!
 That’s an efficient conversion of a dead card into points.

 The European Expansion introduced some birds that take tucking to the next level and allow you to tuck multiple cards at once.
 Maned Duck is also worthy of note from the Oceania Expansion.
 Some of these powers require that these tucked cards go under multiple birds (requiring you to build out your infrastructure).

 Others will tuck multiple cards under themselves (requiring minimal investment in that habitat).
-I call these birds “Mass Tuckers” and when leveraged with singlemindedness, they can produce surprisingly high scores resulting from some of the highest-scoring engine activations.
+I call these birds “Mass Tuckers,” and when leveraged with singlemindedness, they can produce surprisingly high scores resulting from some of the highest-scoring engine activations.

 Tucking isn’t capped like eggs are through nests.
 You can theoretically tuck an infinite number of cards.
-These mass tucking strategies can often generate so many points that it becomes worthwhile to ignore other avenues of scoring and focus solely on building out a deeper engine that scores five, six, or seven points per activation.
-That’s better than playing most birds and it doesn’t require gathering food or eggs first to score.
+These mass-tucking strategies can often generate so many points that it becomes worthwhile to ignore other avenues of scoring and focus solely on building out a deeper engine that scores five, six, or seven points per activation.
+That’s better than playing most birds, and it doesn’t require gathering food or eggs first to score.

 5. Know How Many Eggs You Need

-A full board of fifteen birds will cost you eighteen eggs total.
+A full board of fifteen birds will cost you eighteen eggs in total.
 Most people in most games aren’t going to play fifteen birds and fill up the mat, but it could happen.
 In most games, you will probably end up using less than twelve eggs to play birds.
 While the Grasslands might have an inherent advantage in the point value of eggs, engines in this habitat are not the only ways to win a game.